dynamicpdf-api/dotnet-client-examples/README.md

 ## **Tutorials**

 The following table lists the tutorial project or file name.
 In Visual Studio each tutorial is it's own project.
 In the remaining client libraries each tutorial is its own individual class.

-The following table lists the tutorial project or file name.
-In Visual Studio each tutorial is it's own project.
-In the remaining client libraries each tutorial is its own individual class.

 | Tutorial Title                                     | Project/File/Class      | Tutorial Location                                            |
 | -------------------------------------------------- | ----------------------- | ------------------------------------------------------------ |